FAQ

 Are these groups in-person or online?

-All of our current group offerings are held online, using secure platforms like Zoom or Jane App.
-We hope to offer in-person circles in Vancouver in the future as our practice expands.
+While we are a Vancouver-based therapy practice, all of our current group offerings are held online, using secure platforms like Zoom or Jane App.
+We hope to offer in-person circles in Vancouver in the near future as our availability expands.
+Please do continue to visit our Community page for current options.

 How much do the groups cost?